-- Swedish writer Simona Ahrnstedt gives us Seth and Johan in her debut novel Överenskommelser.
+- Simona Ahrnstedt gives us Seth and Johan in her debut novel Överenskommelser.
 Seth might be a better man than what you might think at first, but he does have a roguish thing going on, and he just keeps having meaningless affairs with numerous women.
 Johan is noble and pretty much flawless.
-But they're still close friends, and also, they eventually get married to two cousins.
+But they're still close friends, and also, they eventually get married to two cousins. note

 - Final Fantasy IV has Cecil a Dark Is Not Evil Black Knight Bishōnen (who eventually atones for his sins and becomes a Paladin) as noble, and Edge, the flirtatious, impulsive Ninja fits the Roughish.

 - Kormac the Templar (noble) and Lyndon the Scoundrel (roguish), two of your three followers from Diablo III.
 Kormac is a noble paladin type who falls hard for Eirena, your third follower, while Lyndon is a quite unrepentant rogue who is not nearly as good at attracting women as he thinks.
 This being Diablo, the two have Hidden Depths — Kormac is revealed to have been lied to and brainwashed by his order, while Lyndon is doing everything in his power to pay off the Merchant's Guild and get his brother out of prison.